-Cross country or hare scramble races are off-road competition events.
+Cross country or hare scrambles races are off-road competition events.
 Unlike an enduro, all riders in a single class start on the same row, and the event is an all-out race to the finish.
 They are conducted on several-mile-long marked courses through woods or desert and over rugged natural terrain.
 The racers keep doing laps on the course until the leader either completes a pre-determined number of laps or has raced for a pre-determined amount of time, usually two hours.
-Competitive riders not only need to be fast, but also physically fit enough to maintain a race pace for hours.
+Competitive riders not only need to be fast but also physically fit enough to maintain a race pace for hours.

-Cross country or hare scrambles races can include tight woods, big hills and field sections.
-Although similar in terrain, in general they are more open than a typical enduro.
+Cross country or hare scrambles races can include tight woods, big hills, and field sections.
+Although similar in terrain, in general, they are more open than a typical enduro.

 Grand prix races are a variation on the cross country format.
 Popular in the Midwest, they are usually shorter, more open and faster than cross country races or hare scrambles.
 Most grand prix races run for 45 minutes and run different sessions for similar classes.
 This allows riders to compete in multiple classes, unlike cross country events, where all classes run simultaneously.

 The country’s top cross country championship is the AMA-sanctioned Grand National Cross Country, or GNCC, series.
 GNCCs are major events, with broad support from the motorcycle industry, fans, and racers.
 They attract not only top local talent, but the fastest off-road racers in the country.
 The courses are challenging, fast and fun, while the events themselves are known for the exceptional organizations that keep riders coming back year after year.

 Riders who win their class in the GNCC series win an AMA National No. 1 plate, with the top riders earning the right to call themselves the fastest cross country racers in America.